AneeshShamraj/OFA/README.md

 2. **Install Dependencies**: Make sure you have Python 3.8 or later installed.

 pip install -r requirements.txt
-Download the Dataset: Follow the instructions to download the VQAv2 dataset from the official website.
-Ensure that the images and annotations are correctly placed for processing.

 3. **Run the Evaluation**: Execute the main.ipynb script to preprocess the dataset and evaluate the OFA Base model on the VQA task. python main.ipynb
 **Results**
 The following table summarizes the results for the OFA Base model:

-Metric	Paper Results	Reproduced Results
-Test-Dev	78.0	TBD
-Test-Std	78.1	TBD
-(TBD: Update after evaluation)

 Notes
 Ensure that the transformers and datasets libraries are properly installed.